 HM Customs and Revenue, local authority trading standards officers and local fire and rescue services have a responsibility to ensure that strategies are in place to manage the licensing and importation of fireworks.

-In addition, from 1st July 2005, section 115 of the Serious Organised Crime and Police Act 2005 (SOCA) introduced a further power for the police to stop and search an individual or vehicle suspected of being in possession of prohibited fireworks.
+In addition, section 115 of the Serious Organised Crime and Police Act 2005 (SOCA) introduced a further power for the police to stop and search an individual or vehicle suspected of being in possession of prohibited fireworks.

 The law is basically the same in Scotland.
 The Fireworks Regulations 2004 apply.
 However, section 115 of the Serious Organised Crime and Police Act 2005 does not extend to Scotland.
 (Some other parts of this Act do extend to Scotland.)